 - b.
 Participants must be instructed on the correct assembly and use of all of the parts and tubing in the kit designed for the specific pump type based on manufacturer's instructions. - c.
 Participants shall not be shown or instructed on how to modify/adapt kit assembly parts and tubing, such as cutting tubing, to use with an existing pump owned by participants. - xi.
 Each agency must maintain a log (BF Equipment screen should be used) documenting issuance of all breastfeeding aids, including: - a.
 Participant name and WIC ID number - b.
 Supply issued/reason issued - c.
 Instructions provided - d.
-Date issued - d.e.
+Date issued - e.
 Additional Contact - xii.
 Appropriate verbal and written instructions must be provided to the participant at the time of issuance.
-Instruct on and provide eExpressing and Storing bBreast mMilk, provide the Breast Pump / AidPump Aid Loan Agreement Express Store Clean Form, and the manufacturer's instructional material provided in the pump package. - xiii.
+Instruct on expressing and storing breast milk, provide the Breast Pump Aid Loan Agreement Express Store Clean Form, and the manufacturer's instructional material provided in the pump package. - xiii.
 Appropriate documentation for issuance of this item must be completed.
 This includes: - a.
-Complete the BF Equipment screenpanel under the participant's record for non-serialized or serialized item(s) provided (including supply issued, date issued, reason(s) issued). - a.
-Additional contact with name and number to call if unable to reach participant should be documented in the BF Equipment Screen. - a. - b.
+Complete the BF Equipment screen under the participant's record for nonserialized or serialized item(s) provided (including supply issued, date issued, reason(s) issued). - b.
+Additional contact with name and number to call if unable to reach participant should be documented in the BF Equipment Screen. - c.
 Upon return of the serialized item, complete information under Serialized Inventory Item Disposition.